hollyjanedalton/mid_bootcamp_project/README.md

 I will build a classification model to predict which bank customers will sign up for a credit card offer sent by mail.
 Then I will use this model along with my analysis to suggest actionable insights to Hawkins Bank to improve the sign-up rate of their next credit card mailer campaign.

 ---
+Quick view of actionable insights:

+1. The credit card offer was sent in the mail 50% by postcard and 50% by enveloped letter. **Next time, send the offer 100% by postcard.**
+2. The credit card offer was sent with an option of 3 rewards programs: Air Miles, Cash Back, or Points. **Next time, send a higher proportion of customers the Air Miles Rewards program**, as it was the most popular program of those clients who accepted the offer.
+3. Demographics: Focus the next mailing campaign on capturing the attention of clients with **medium-to-low incomes and medium-to-low credit scores**.
+They are the clients most interested in a credit card offer.

 ### Main Insights: